Ron Hines DVM PhD

 If you have a flea problem in a young puppy, kitten, ferret or debilitated animal, you are always safest if you dampen a cotton ball with 70%alcohol and hold it over the flea until it no longer moves.
 Then pluck each up with tweezers, drop them into a paper cup of potent alcoholic beverage and flush them down the commode.

-I updated this article in April of 2018.
 Product instructions change as new information becomes available.
-So I would prefer you rely on the most current product label found on the product container you buy or on the manufacturer’s website than the ones I have posted here.
+So, I would prefer you rely on the most current product label found on the product container you buy or on the manufacturer’s website than the ones I have posted here.

 Never Use A Product With Only A Dog On The Label or Box On Your Cat